On this page

 However, it’s not uncommon for the actual cost in miles to be several times those amounts, depending on where and when you’re looking to fly.
 It’s also possible to see domestic economy flights as low as 6,000 miles one way.

-To redeem American miles on a partner airline, you can’t actually transfer your miles from AAdvantage to that partner.
-Rather, you redeem your miles through the American Airlines AAdvantage program for a flight on the partner airline.
-Not all partners are searchable on AA.com, so you may need to search the partner site to find the flight then call AAdvantage customer service at 800-882-8880 to book.
+Not all partners are searchable on AA.com, so you may need to search the partner site to find the flight, then call the American Airlines AAdvantage customer service number at 800-433-7300 to book.
 Using AA miles to book on partner airlines can be a good source to find outstanding value for your miles.

 On most American Airlines flights, you can use your miles to move up to the next cabin.
 However, American Airlines upgrades may or may not be a good value depending on the itinerary you book and the normal cash price.
 Here is the cost to upgrade with miles: